rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 });
 ```

-#### **Selective Destinations**
+{% hint style="info" %}
+More information on how to get the `CONTROL_PLANE_URL` can be found [**here**](https://docs.rudderstack.com/get-started/control-plane-lite#what-is-the-control-plane-url).
+{% endhint %}

+### Loading selective destinations

-RudderStack allows you to load selective destinations as specified by you and disable sending events to the remaining destinations.
-You can specify these destinations through the `load` call, as shown:
+RudderStack lets you send your event data to selective destinations specified by you and disable sending events to the rest of the destinations.
+You can specify these destinations through the `load` call, as shown in the following snippet:

 ```javascript
 rudderanalytics.load(WRITE_KEY, DATA_PLANE_URL, {